lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ### Variable length Uri-Path and Uri-Query

-When the length is known at the rule creation, the Field Length must be set to variable, and the unit is set to bytes.
+When the length is not known at the rule creation, the Field Length must be set to variable, and the unit is set to bytes.

 The MSB MO can be applied to a Uri-Path or Uri-Query element.
-Since MSB value is given in bit, the size must always be a multiple of 8 bits and the LSB CDA must not carry any value.
+Since MSB value is given in bit, the size must always be a multiple of 8 bits.

 The length sent at the beginning of a variable length residue indicates the size of the LSB in bytes.